-Alexa Frenn is a Licensed Clinical Social Worker (LCSW), who completed her graduate degree at the University of Chicago: School of Social Service Administration.
+Alexa (she/hers/her) is a licensed clinical social worker (LCSW), who completed her graduate degree at the University of Chicago: School of Social Service Administration.
 She provides a collaborative, strengths based, feedback forward therapeutic approach.
 In her first few sessions she will focus on learning and observing a client’s style and then progress into an interactive, conversational style of therapy.
 Alexa is trained in the Attachment, Regulation, and Competency (ARC) Model, which presents as a combination of CBT, DBT, and psychoanalytic therapies through a trauma-informed lens.

 She often incorporates tangible tools into her practice, such as breathing exercises, documenting values, practicing self-affirmations, and outlining outside-the-box problem solving while assessing pro/cons of stressful decisions.
 With these combinations, Alexa works with her clients to explore patterns together and practice strategies for growth.